 Hier werden einige der in der Abteilung Energie, Verkehr, Umwelt entwickelten quantitativen Modelle vorgestellt.
 Im Zusammenhang mit den quantitativen Modellierungsarbeiten werden in der Abteilung verschiedene Energiemarktdaten gesammelt und gepflegt.

-The Dispatch and Investment Evaluation Tool with Endogenous Renewables (DIETER) has been developed in the research project StoRES to study the role of power storage and other flexibility options in a greenfield setting with high shares of renewables.
-The model determines cost-minimizing combinations of power generation, demand-side management, and storage capacities and their respective dispatch.
-DIETER thus captures multiple system values of power storage related to arbitrage, firm capacity, and reserves.
+The Dispatch and Investment Evaluation Tool with Endogenous Renewables (DIETER) has initially been developed to study the role of electricity storage and other flexibility options in greenfield scenarios with high shares of variable renewable energy sources.
+The model minimizes overall system costs in a long-run equilibrium setting, determining least-cost capacity expansion and use of various generation and flexibility technologies.
+DIETER can capture multiple system benefits of electricity storage related to capacity, energy arbitrage and reserve provision.

 DIETER is an open source model which may be freely used and modified by anyone.
 The code is licensed under the MIT License.
 Input data is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
 To view a copy of these licenses, visit http://opensource.org/licenses/MIT and http://creativecommons.org/licenses/by-sa/4.0/.
 Whenever you use this model, please refer to http://www.diw.de/dieter.
 We are happy to receive your feedback.